webOS-ports/org.webosports.app.browser/README.md

-Universe Navigator
+LuneOS Web Browser
 ==================

-Next generation Universe web browser.
+Next generation web browser.

 Summary
 -------
-The Universe web navigator, which will be the default web browser for the webOS ports project.
+The LuneOS web browser, which will be the default web browser for the WebOS Ports LuneOS project.

 Description
 -----------
-The Universe web navigator is built completely in QML on top of Qt WebKit and enables the user to browse the web.
+The LuneOS web browser is built completely in QML on top of Qt WebKit and enables the user to browse the web.

 Features
 -----------